MizuchiLabs/mantrae/README.md

 <img src="./web/src/lib/images/logo.png" width="80">

-# Traefik Web UI
+# Mantræ

-**Traefik Web UI** is a user-friendly web interface designed to simplify the management of Traefik's dynamic configurations.
+**Mantræ** is a user-friendly web interface designed to simplify the management of Traefik's dynamic configurations.
 Similar to Nginx Proxy Manager (NPM), this application allows you to manage domains and assign hosts to them.
 However, Traefik Web UI focuses on providing a streamlined experience by enabling the creation and management of routers, services, and middlewares, while letting Traefik's static configuration handle tasks like Let's Encrypt.

 ## Features